amooma/rails-4.2-book/chapter03-first-steps-with-rails.md

 $
 ```

-Many readers use this document on mobile devises.
+Many readers use this ebook on small mobile devises.
 For them I try to keep
 any code or terminal output width to a minimum.
-To save the real estate
+To save the real estate which
-which is by default occupied by `irb(main):001:0>` we can start
+is by default occupied by `irb(main):001:0>` we can start `rails console` with
-`rails console` with the parameter `-- --simple-prompt`.
+the parameter `-- --simple-prompt`.

 ```bash
 $ rails console -- --simple-prompt